Quantifying the Internal Validity of Weighted Estimands: Causal Representation of Weighted Estimands

 \subsection{Existence of a Causal Representation for Weighted Estimands}

 We now consider necessary and sufficient conditions for the weighted estimand $\mu(a,\tau_0)$ to be written as the average treatment effect within a regular subpopulation of $W_0$.
-As we will show, these conditions depend on what is assumed about the function $\tau_0 = \E[Y(1) - Y(0)\mid X = \cdot,W_0=1]$.
+As we show, these depend on what is assumed about the function $\tau_0(\cdot) = \E_{W_0}[Y(1) - Y(0)\mid X = \cdot]$.

-For example, if $\tau_0$ is constant in $X$, then any weighted estimand satisfying \eqref{eq:weighted_est_def} equals $\E[Y(1) - Y(0)\mid W_0 = 1]$, the average treatment effect within population $\{W_0 = 1\}$.
-This is the case even when the sign of weight function $a(X)$ varies with $X$.
+For example, if $\tau_0$ is constant in $X$, then any weighted estimand satisfying \eqref{eq:weighted_est_def} equals $\E_{W_0}[Y(1) - Y(0)]$, the average treatment effect in the population $\{W_0 = 1\}$.
+This is the case even when the weight function $a(X)$ changes sign with $X$.
 However, if $\tau_0$ is nonconstant, the existence of causal representations will depend on the weight function $a(X)$.
-Among other cases, we will consider the case where no restrictions are placed on function $\tau_0$.
-In this case, the existence of a causal representation of $\mu(a,\tau_0)$ will require the sign of $a(X)$ to be constant.
+Among other cases, we will consider one in which no restrictions are placed on $\tau_0$.
+In this setting, the existence of a causal representation of $\mu(a,\tau_0)$ will require the sign of $a(X)$ to be constant.